dortania/OpenCore-Install-Guide/config.plist/comet-lake.md

 ::: details More in-depth Info

 * **AvoidRuntimeDefrag**: YES
-  * Fixes UEFI runtime services like date, time, NVRAM, power control, etc
+  * Fixes UEFI runtime services like date, time, NVRAM, power control, etc.
 * **DevirtualiseMmio**: YES
-  * Reduces Stolen Memory Footprint, expands options for `slide=N` values and very helpful with fixing Memory Allocation issues , requires `ProtectUefiServices` as well for Z490
+  * Reduces Stolen Memory Footprint, expands options for `slide=N` values and very helpful with fixing Memory Allocation issues , requires `ProtectUefiServices` as well for Z490.
+* **EnableSafeModeSlide**: NO
+  * Enables slide variables to be used in safe mode.
 * **EnableWriteUnprotector**: NO
   * This quirk and RebuildAppleMemoryMap can commonly conflict, recommended to enable the latter on newer platforms and disable this entry.
   * However, due to issues with OEMs not using the latest EDKII builds you may find that the above combo will result in early boot failures.
 This is due to missing the `MEMORY_ATTRIBUTE_TABLE` and such we recommend disabling RebuildAppleMemoryMap and enabling EnableWriteUnprotector.
-More info on this is covered in the [troubleshooting section](/troubleshooting/extended/kernel-issues.md#stuck-on-eb-log-exitbs-start)
+More info on this is covered in the [troubleshooting section](/troubleshooting/extended/kernel-issues.md#stuck-on-eb-log-exitbs-start).
 * **ProtectUefiServices**: YES
-  * Protects UEFI services from being overridden by the firmware, required for Z490
+  * Protects UEFI services from being overridden by the firmware, required for Z490.
+* **ProvideCustomSlide**: YES
+  * Used for Slide variable calculation on UEFI platforms.
+However The necessity of this quirk is determined by `OCABC: Only N/256 slide values are usable!` message in the debug log.
+If the message is present, this option is to be enabled as well as `EnableSafeModeSlide`.
 * **RebuildAppleMemoryMap**: YES
-  * Generates Memory Map compatible with macOS, can break on some laptop OEM firmwares so if you receive early boot failures disable this
+  * Generates Memory Map compatible with macOS, can break on some laptop OEM firmwares so if you receive early boot failures disable this.
 * **SetupVirtualMap**: NO
   * Fixes SetVirtualAddresses calls to virtual addresses, however broken due to Comet Lake's memory protections.
 ASUS, Gigabyte and AsRock boards will not boot with this on.
 * **SyncRuntimePermissions**: YES
   * Fixes alignment with MAT tables and required to boot Windows and Linux with MAT tables, also recommended for macOS.
-Mainly relevant for RebuildAppleMemoryMap users
+Mainly relevant for RebuildAppleMemoryMap users.

 :::